Claim

 Evidence

-An Elevated Evacuated Tube (EET) is a lightweight, vacuum tube segment that extends the protected zero-drag flight corridor through the densest part of the atmosphere so the vehicle exits into the free atmosphere at an altitude of 15 km.
+An Elevated Evacuated Tube (EET) is a lightweight, vacuum-tube segment that extends the protected zero-drag flight corridor through the densest part of the atmosphere, so that the vehicle exits into the free atmosphere at an altitude of 15 km.
 This configuration reduces the peak aerodynamic load and heating on the vehicle during its transition to open air and moves the resulting sonic boom to a much higher altitude, greatly reducing its impact on the ground and minimizing disturbance to populated areas.

-The EET does not support the weight of the spacecraft, rather the EET is designed to keep itself centered around the spacecraft's ballistic flight path.
-The section of the EET nearest to the ramp is engineered to support the weight of the launch sled and its guideway, as the launch sled detaches from the spacecraft at the end of the ramp and then decelerates against the guideway while it is inside the first part of the elevated evacuated tube.
+The EET does not support the spacecraft's weight; rather, it is designed to remain centered on the spacecraft's ballistic flight path.
+The section of the EET nearest the ramp is engineered to support the weight of the launch sled and its guideway, as the launch sled detaches from the spacecraft at the end of the ramp and then decelerates against the guideway while inside the first part of the elevated evacuated tube.

-The EET operates as an aeronautically supported structure, held aloft by numerous lift nacelles powered from the ground through high-voltage direct-current (HVDC) transmission.
-Its internal radius is set by the vehicle radius plus a some additional margin for station-keeping:
+The EET operates as an aeronautically supported structure, held aloft by numerous lift nacelles powered from the ground via high-voltage direct current (HVDC) transmission.
+Its internal radius is set by the vehicle radius plus some additional margin for station-keeping:

 For reference, the diameter of an Airbus A300 is 5.64 m, giving it a radius of 2.82 m.